 - 1 carrot, chopped

 - 2 cups green split peas, sorted and rinsed

 - sea salt, to taste

 - Heat oil in a large pot over medium heat.
 Cook onion, garlic and celery until onion is soft.

-- Stir in parsley, thyme, oregano, basil, and bay leaf, cook until fragrant.
+- Stir in parsley, thyme, oregano, basil, smoked paprika, bay leaf, and cook until fragrant.

 - Add carrot, potatoes, split peas, vegetable broth, nutritional yeast flakes.
 Cover pot, and bring to boil.